netbox-community/go-netbox/docs/ImageAttachmentRequest.md

 ### NewImageAttachmentRequest

-`func NewImageAttachmentRequest(contentType string, objectId int64, image *os.File, imageHeight int32, imageWidth int32, ) *ImageAttachmentRequest`
+`func NewImageAttachmentRequest(objectType string, objectId int64, image *os.File, imageHeight int32, imageWidth int32, ) *ImageAttachmentRequest`

 NewImageAttachmentRequest instantiates a new ImageAttachmentRequest object This constructor will assign default values to properties that have it defined,